By Robin Riskin

-A patchwork of sacks has been stretched over the everyday coal piles by a young man dressed in Afro-print shorts, followed by two assistants and a cameraman.
-The installation is part of a project by the artist Ibrahim, the man in Afro-print, carried out on the last day of 2012, Dec.
+A patchwork of sacks has been stretched over the everyday coal piles by a young man dressed in wax print shorts, followed by two assistants and a cameraman.
+The installation is part of a project by the artist Ibrahim, the man in wax print, carried out on the last day of 2012, Dec.
 31.

 Ibrahim uses the coal sacks as a device to explore process, material, value, and meaning.
 Torn, patched, stamped with “PRODUCT OF GHANA,” and written over with owners’ names, the bags are variously marred, marked, and transformed.
 Ibrahim traces their passage from India to the Ghana Cocoa Boards, to the cocoa warehouses and out to the harbors, to their transformation into coal sacks used by the sisala (coal burners), and finally to the coal-sellers themselves.